EXHIBITS & HISTORY

 This courthouse was used by DeKalb County until 1967.
 The judges’ chambers and rooms for the jury and grand jury were located on the second floor, while the District Attorney’s office was on the main floor.
 In 1967, the county built a new courthouse and the Superior Court and the District Attorney’s offices were moved into the new building.

 Soon after the new courthouse was constructed, the Decatur mayor stated that the old courthouse was obsolete and should be demolished.
 Merchants agreed, claiming that the location of the new courthouse aggravated parking problems and deterred shoppers from frequenting their stores.
 Others believed that driving around the square was an inconvenience.
 By way of rebuttal, Scott Candler stated, “That Square is the heart of the city and the county.
 Why, the whole history of DeKalb is tied up in that building.
-People who advocate tearing it down have no love for the county, no sentiment.”Other locals called for the preservation of the old courthouse, recommending turned the building into a museum and archives so that it could be used and saved.
+People who advocate tearing it down have no love for the county, no sentiment.”Other locals called for the preservation of the old courthouse, recommending turning the building into a museum and archives so that it could be saved and used.
 After public uproar and debate, the demolition idea was set aside.

 This DeKalb County Courthouse was listed on the National Register of Historic Places in 1971 and honored by Governor Jimmy Carter through a State of Georgia Proclamation.
 It was the third National Register listing in the Metropolitan Atlanta area.

 Major repairs and renovations were undertaken in 1975 to prepare the Courthouse for the Bicentennial.
 Occasional restoration projects were completed over the years, but the plans rapidly moved forward when the DHS organized a fund raising campaign in 1989.